FAQ & Info

 Please see our Terms and Conditions for more on engraving.

-We only use 100% genuine leather.
+We use 100% Genuine Leather and 100% Vegan Faux Leather.
 We hand select all leather pieces and choose only the best available.
 While we do our best, genuine natural leather is not always perfect.
 Any rough patches, imperfect spots, dots, imperfections from the dying process, wrinkles and alike are a reflection of the natural materials we use.
 These leather features are not considered damaged or faulty and refunds cannot not be given.
 You can read more about natural leather here: http://www.wikihow.com/Identify-Genuine-Leather

 --- FAUX LEATHER ---